jervisfm/resqlite/README.md

 Main item left is implementing cluster replication.
 To get there we need to:

 * Add methods to accessing raft persistent state.
-    - Have it backup to in memory state to start.
+    - Have it backup to in memory state to start: DONE.
     - Migrate it later to real durable storage later.
-* Add a method to raft service to receive client command
+* Add a method to raft service to receive client command: DONE
-* Implement sql service to leverage raft service for replication.
+* Implement AppendEntries receiver.
+* Add sqlite dependency

 Performance work:
 * Benchmark single node performance (w/o replication overhead)